pawamoy/website/docs/about.md

 <p class="i2"></p>
 Learn new things.
-It takes time and depending on the thing to learn, `--relucant` might be enabled at first.
+It takes time and depending on the thing to learn, `--reluctant` might be enabled at first.
 In any case, don't forget to use the `--open` global option to ease the process.
 One thing that seems to be instantly learned and remembered